RabbitMQSimulator/RabbitMQSimulator/README.md

 # TODO #

-- Improve components visual representation.
-Now they can only be distinguished by color.
-They should have a different shape.
 - Improve form usability for the different components.
 - Fix login credentials for the RabbitMQ Management API.
 - Better placement algorithm when importing data from RabbitMQ.